BLuckoo/Credit_Risk_Analysis/README.md

 - **F1 Score:**
   The F1 score is a combination of precision and recall (sensitivity).
 A high F1 score is an indication that the predictions have low quantities of false positives and false negatives.
   All six models have a relatively high F1 score for the low risk loans (80% to 97%).
-However, the high risk loans have a much lower F1 score - potentially high number of false positives and false negatives.
+However, the high risk loans have a much lower F1 score (2% to 14%) - potentially high number of false positives and false negatives.

 Typically in these models, a good result is when there is a good balance of recall and precision.
 Hence, the ensemble classifiers are better than the first four models.
-The Easy Ensemble had the best balance of all the models because of it's high accuracy score and good balance of precision and recall scores.
+The Easy Ensemble had the best balance of all the models because of its high accuracy score and good balance of precision and recall scores - this makes it the best model to use.